chuhuiyu/Biocomputing-with-Brainoware/readme.md

 This repository contains the code implementation for the Brainoware.

 ## Overview
-This GITHUB code repository provides code and resources related to Brainoware's hardware properties and software framework as described in the associated Nature Protocol paper submission.
+This GITHUB code repository provides code and resources related to Brainoware's hardware properties and software framework as described in the associated Nature Protocols paper submission.

 ## Contents
 - Procedure 2